OrnitOnGithub/kathleen/README.md

 ## Issues

-If you are having trouble, or if something is unclear, you can create an issue and ask for help using the quesition / documentation issue template.
+If you are having trouble, or if something is unclear, you can create an issue and ask for help using the quesition / documentation issue template. <br>

-If you encounter any issues using this program, create a github issue and use the bug report template.
+If you encounter any issues using this program, create a github issue and use the bug report template. <br>
 If you want to propose any suggestions you are free to do so, you can use the feature request template.

 If you want to try and solve an issue yourself, check out [Contribute](#contribute)

 ## Contribute

+Once the language will have taken its basic shape, and any help will be greatly appreciated.
 As of now I want to work on this by myself.
-Once the language will have taken its basic shape, and any help will be greatly appreciated.

 ## License & Legal